AlbertoGZ-dev/gzMatchTransforms_Maya/docs/README.md

 <img src="https://github.com/AlbertoGZ-dev/gzMatchTransforms_Maya/blob/master/docs/gzMatchTransforms.png"></img>

 ## Setup
+Download the release version package from <a src="https://github.com/AlbertoGZ-dev/gzMatchTransforms_Maya/releases/">here</a>

 ### Automatic installation
-1. Close all instances any opened version of Maya.
+1. Close all instances of any opened version of Maya.
 2. Run the installer for your plattform.

     - Windows by double clicking *install_win.bat* file.